 - Using the see-through ruler and a marking pen or pencil, measure to find the exact center of the pocket and mark a vertical line to divide the pocket into two equal halves.
 Place a few pins along this drawn line as well.

 - If necessary, re-thread the machine with thread to match the lining fabric in the top and bobbin.

 - Edgestitch the pocket in place along both sides and across the bottom, pivoting at the corners and with a generous backstitch at the pocket top.
 This closes the opening in the pocket used for turning right side out.

 - Stitch along the drawn line to divide the pocket into two sections.

-NOTE: For the cleanest look on all pocket stitching, use a lock stitch at the beginning and end or leave your thread tails long and knot to secure.
+NOTE: For the cleanest look on all pocket stitching, use a lock stitch at the beginning and end or leave your thread tails long, pull through to the back, and knot to secure.

 - Place the two lining panels right sides together, sandwiching the pocket between the layers.
 Pin along both sides and across the bottom.

 - Using a ½” seam allowance, stitch both sides and across the bottom, pivoting at the corners.